papampi/braiins-os/README.md

-# Braiins Build System (BB) of Miner Firmware
+# Braiins OS Developer Guide

-The braiins build system is based on the LEDE build system and it is only wrapper around this system.

-It extends the LEDE build system with following features:
+This project is build around a small tool (braiins build system - bb.py) that extends the OpenWrt build system with following features:

 * automatic clone/pull of all repositories
 * switching between several configurations
 * out-of-tree repositories for development
 * status of all developed repositories
 * cleaning and purging repositories
-* setup environment for using the LEDE toolchain in external projects
+* setup environment for using the OpenWrt toolchain in external projects
 * firmware deployment to NAND/SD over ssh connection or to local repository
 * release version control and firmware signing
 * preparation of feed server with firmware updates